AtScale raises $50 million to bring machine learning to cloud data management

 The $50 million funding round was led by Morgan Stanley, with participation from Storm Ventures, Wells Fargo, and Atlantic Bridge.

-AtScale is based in Boston and currently has 85 employees.
+AtScale is based in San Mateo, California and currently has 85 employees.
 The company was established in August 2013.